jozsefszalma/chatgpt_prefrontal_cortex/README.md

 ### Set up:
 env variables (e.g. in a .env file if using vscode)
 - "KEY", for your OpenAI API key
-- "PROMPT_SYSTEM" (optionally) if you want to give your chatbot a default personality (e.g. helpful expert in area x)
+- "PROMPT_SYSTEM" this is where you set your chatbot's default personality (e.g. helpful expert in area x); you might also want to spell out the role of the inhibitor model
 - "PROMPT_INHIBITOR" default instructions to the inhibitor model (i.e. what to look for, formatting the feedback in json etc) <br>
     my code is expecting the responses from the inhibitor in the following format: <br>
         {"decision": "pass", "explanation": ""}<br>